George Warren Dresser: Personal life

 His wife died at their home in New York City on April 4, 1883.
 The following month, Dresser died at the "Reitz cottage" on John Street in Newport on May 27, 1883.
 After a funeral at Trinity Church, he was buried at Island Cemetery in Newport.
 At his funeral, the city of New York was represented by then Mayor Franklin Edson.
 After their deaths, the children were raised by Susan's mother.

 Descendants

 Through his daughter Edith, he was posthumously a grandfather of Cornelia Stuyvesant Vanderbilt (1900–1976), who married John Francis Amherst Cecil, son of Lord William Cecil and Mary Tyssen-Amherst, 2nd Baroness Amherst of Hackney.

 Through his daughter Natalie, he was a grandfather of John Nicholas Brown II (1900–1979), who was dubbed the "richest baby in America" after the death of his father and uncle within months of each other.
-Brown late became the Assistant Secretary of the Navy under President Harry S. Truman.
+Brown later became the Assistant Secretary of the Navy under President Harry S. Truman.